keystonejs/prisma-day-2021-workshop/README.md

 Install it like this and you know you will get the latest CI build. ![workflow](https://github.com/qfunq/prisma-day-2021-workshop/actions/workflows/latest.yml/badge.svg)

 If for some reason, the latest CI build is failing (it happens!), find the last good build.
+As it stands, the yml specifies a test, not a production framework.

-Seeding and post seeding CI unit tests: WIP.
-This is a high priority if anyone wants to take it on.
+Seeding and post seeding CI unit tests: The harsh test of building the database unseeded works.
+This leaves the application agnostic on how data is seeded, since there are many ways to achieve this.
-I have some scripts that can boot the process, but they are bash/pqsql, not quite the Keystone way, but they are tried, tested, lightweight and effective.

 All testing/patches/security audits are welcome.
 Feel free to contribute to documenting the industry best practises for using keystone CMS combined with the powerhouse front end nextjs.